The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Shape of the critical droplet

-Remember the Gibbs measure $\mu_\beta$ at inverse temperature $\beta$ and activity $z = \kappa\, z_t(\beta)$.
+Recall that $\mu_\beta$ denotes the Gibbs measure \eqref{gibbs1alt} at inverse temperature $\beta$ and activity $z = \kappa\, z_t(\beta)$.
 This is a probability measure on the space $\Gamma$ of particle configurations, which we may view as a subset of $\mathcal F$ equipped with the Hausdorff topology.
-By a slight abuse of notation, we identify $\mu_\beta$ on $\Gamma$ with the measure on $\mathcal F$ supported on $\Gamma$.
+By a slight abuse of notation, we identify $\mu_\beta$ on $\Gamma$ with the measure on $\mathcal F$ supported on $\{h(\gamma)\colon\,\gamma\in\Gamma\}$.
 Theorem~\ref{thm:ldp-halo} builds on the large deviation principle for the Gibbs measure $\mu_\beta$ itself, i.e., the large deviation principle for the set of particle locations.
 The LDP for $\mu_\beta$ is summarised in the following proposition (recall that a rate function is called good when it is lower semi-continuous and has compact level sets).
 This proposition is in the spirit of Schreiber~\cite{Sc1}, \cite[Theorem 1]{Sc2}.
 The latter is stated in a slightly different setting, but the main ideas of the proof carry over.